ngxs/store/docs/advanced/life-cycle.md

 }
 ```

-## Feature modules order of imports
+## Feature Modules Order of Imports

 If you have feature modules they need to be imported after the root module: